 Challenges faced by NGO : Lack of funds

-Major challenges faced by NGO, it realizes that it tough to garner enough and continuous funding for their work.
-Gaining access to applicable donors could be a major part of this challenge.
+It realizes that NGOs are facing difficulty in finding sufficient, appropriate and continuous funding for their work.
+So, getting a path to proper donors could be a major part of this challenge.

+There is a high dependency of donors.
 Current donors might shift priorities and withdraw funding.
-The organization may suffer from a general lack of project, structure and monetary sustainability.
+There is a lack of financial, project and organizational sustainability.

 Challenges faced by NGO : Lack of Marketing

-Here, we find that most of the NGOs are using traditional marketing techniques like newspapers and brochures.
-They still lack the access to modern marketing ways such as Websites and Advertising.
+I find that most of the NGOs are using traditional marketing techniques like brochures, newspapers and television.

 Challenges faced by NGO : Lack of Volunteers

-Challenges faced by NGO, most common reason for not volunteering is lack of free time and another common reason is that the volunteer schedules and commitments are too inflexible.
+The most common reason for not volunteering is lack of free time.
+Another reason is that the volunteer schedules and commitments are too inflexible.